Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: The pseudorange and TDI in the context of on-board delays

 the subscript underlines that the advancement operator undoes the signal propagation.
 Below, we consider on-board delays as constant or slowly time varying so that their associated advancement operators are well-defined.
-What does the specified pseudorange definition imply for TDI in the context of on-board delays?
-In \cite{Hartwig:TDIwoSync} the pseudoranges are said to be the delays that are to be applied in TDI in the alternative topology.
-To find out whether this statement holds, we write down the ISI carrier beatnotes in the presence of on-board delays using the above defined delay operators:

-$\textbf{D}_{\text{pbs $\leftarrow$ l}}$ denotes the optical path length from the laser to the PBS (before transmission), $\textbf{D}_{\text{bs $\leftarrow$ pbs}}$ is the optical path length from the PBS to the recombining beam splitter of the interspacecraft interferometer (ISI BS) (after reception), and $\textbf{D}_{\text{bs $\leftarrow$ l}}$ denotes the optical path length from the local laser to the ISI BS.
-These optical path lengths are in the order of \SI{10}{\centi\m} to \SI{1}{\m} \cite{BrzozowskiLISA-OB}. $\textbf{D}_{\text{dec $\leftarrow$ bs}}^{\text{car}}$ denotes the delay from the ISI BS to the decimation filters, it differs for sideband and PRN signals.
-The dominating part of $\textbf{D}_{\text{dec $\leftarrow$ bs}}^{\text{car}}$ is the group delay of the deci\-mation filters in the order of \SI{1}{\s}.
-To identify the delay we need to apply in TDI, it is convenient to split the delays in \cref{eq:Carrier-Beatnote} into a common and an uncommon delay by inserting $\textbf{D}_{\text{bs $\leftarrow$ l}}^{\hat{\tau}_{i}} \: \textbf{A}_{\text{l $\leftarrow$ bs}}^{\hat{\tau}_{i}}=\textbf{1}$ in front of the bracket:

-$\textbf{C}_{i}^{\text{car}}$ denotes the common delay of the local and the distant carrier phase. $\textbf{U}_{ij}$ is the uncommon delay that only applies to the distant carrier phase.
-We refer to $\textbf{C}_{i}^{\text{car}}$ and $\textbf{U}_{ij}$ as common and uncommon carrier delay, respectively.
-To see how these delays affect the carrier beatnotes, we expand \cref{eq:Carrier-Beatnote-CU-Decomposition}:

-The common carrier delay causes a timestamping delay in both the laser phases and the uncommon carrier delay (essentially the pseudorange).
-It can be compensated by application of its associated advancement operator: